Aruba: Architecture

 From the beginning of the colonisation of the Netherlands until the beginning of the 20th century, the architecture in the most inhabited areas was influenced by the Dutch colonial style and also some Spanish elements from the Catholic missionaries.
 After the boom of the oil industry and the tourist sector in the 20th century, the architectural style of the island incorporated a more American and international influence.
 In addition, elements of the Art Deco style can still be seen in several buildings in San Nicolas.
 Therefore, it can be said that the island's architecture is a mixture of Spanish, Dutch, American and Caribbean influences.

 Sport

-The most popular sports in Aruba are football, basketball, baseball, and volleyball, as well as beach sports.
+The most popular sports in Aruba are association football, basketball, baseball and volleyball, as well as beach sports.
 Aruba has competed at the Olympic Games since 1988.